OzuYatamutsu/BuzzFunds/src/WebServer/README.txt

 //	initDate(string) the date in which the transaction was created yyyy-mm-dd (2013-12-26)
 //  exeDate(string) the date in which the transaction should occur
 //	Output: success(bool) whether the transaction was added successfully

+**RETRIEVE TRANSACTIONS**

+retrieves the transactions for the specified user
+Input:
+user(string) name of the user
+name(string) name of the account